-The leaves that worked the best for us were small fern fronds and maple leaves.
+The leaves that worked the best for us were small fern fronds, maple leaves, and hydrangea leaves.
 I would guess that most tree leaves will work well.

 The leaf rubbing part is just like you remember doing when you were a child except for one thing; we are only using white crayons!
 Lay a leaf under your paper, turn your peeled crayon on it’s side and rub back forth over the paper.
 Move the leaf, or choose a new leaf, and do it again.
 Leaves can go off the paper and overlap.

 White crayon on white paper means that this part is less than impressive.
 Your leaf rubbing is just barely visible at this point.
 It’s hard to keep track of where your leaf rubbing is, but that’s okay.
 Let kiddos move and overlap and keep making their leaf rubbing till they’re content.

 Leaf rubbing and watercolor resist…..